madhavkhoslaa/Pytorch-U-Net-Segmentation/README.md

 # Known Issues
 * Single Channel tif files cannot be hot encoded right now.
-If you have a single channel tif file for the annotation, convert it into a png or a 3 channel tif file
+If you have a single channel tif file for the annotation, convert it into a png or a 3 channel tif file.
-* Predict.py not tested
+* Predict.py is not tested.

 # ___
-> If you feel any need to contribute don’t feel shy to do a [pull request](https://github.com/madhavkhoslaa/U-Net-Segmentation/pulls) or [contact me](mailto:madhavkhosla@cock.li):D
+> If you feel any need to contribute don’t feel shy to do a [pull request](https://github.com/madhavkhoslaa/U-Net-Segmentation/pulls) or [contact me](mailto:madhavkhosla@cock.li) :D

 > [To Understand Repo structure](https://veniversum.me/git-visualizer/?owner=madhavkhoslaa&repo=Pytorch-U-Net-Segmentation)